2010 Article, updated November 2017

 Much of what I said in the last article is relevant to the advice that needs to be given to those who allege mistakes by others in the governance or administration of a society or charitable trust.
 The first priority is to ascertain the facts and how they may be proved and consider those facts having regard to the entity’s constitution and relevant legislation (particularly, if the entity is incorporated, the statute under which it is incorporated).
 Once this is done there are a number of options to consider:

 - Writing to the organisation’s governing body outlining the nature and details of alleged mistake or problem.
 That may invite investigation of the allegations or propose one or more of the following actions.
-The tone of that initial letter needs careful thought, as an aggressive approach is likely to create a defensive reaction, while a conciliatory approach which proposes workable and non-threatening solutions may resolve the problem.
+The tone of that initial letter needs careful thought, as an aggressive approach is likely to create a defensive reaction, while a conciliatory approach which proposes workable and non-threatening solutions may help resolve the problem.

 - A meeting with the governing body may help resolve the issues, and the possibility of having some independent person chair or facilitate that meeting should be considered.